Know The Relationship

 The mandate of the committee is to properly represent the image of the School in the Hong Kong community, reflecting the philosophy and ethos of MCS through advice to the Council in relation to media/public relations, as and when necessary.
 It also aims to reach out to alumni of different years, inviting them to re-engage with the school and to solidify the MCS spirit, spreading it among current students and the community at large.

-The Communications Committee works hand in hand with the Membership Committee to maintain and protect the School’s archival items and records, and to update alumni data for better liaison.
-It also works closely with the Information Technology Committee in dissemination of timely and relevant information of the Foundation to both Members and the public, and to sustain, monitor and manage the positive image of Maryknoll.
+The Communications Committee works hand in hand with the Membership Committee to maintain and protect the School’s archival items and records, and to update alumnae data for better liaison.
+It also works closely with the Membership Committee and Trademark Committee in dissemination of timely and relevant information of the Foundation to both Members and the public, and to sustain, monitor and manage the positive image of Maryknoll.
 In the long run, Communications Committee hopes to establish sufficient linkage with other MCS organizations and overseas alumni chapters to bring the Maryknoll spirit ‘to home, to country, to the world’.

 The Membership Committee is responsible for the recruitment and engagement of Foundation members to ensure succession planning for the Council, which is vital to maintaining the legacy of the Maryknoll sisters.
 Membership in the Foundation, the sponsoring body of our beloved school, is crucial to the legitimacy of carrying the Maryknoll name, and more importantly, to keep the Maryknoll spirit alive.